HQNET: Harnessing Quantum Noise for Effective Training of Quantum Neural Networks in NISQ Era: HQNET Methodology

 \paragraph{Number of Qubits} An important aspect of our study involves examining the trainability of QNNs in relation to the phenomenon of BPs.
 To comprehensively assess this, we progressively increase the number of qubits.
 Our investigation starts with QNNs comprising 4 qubits, incrementally increasing in complexity up to QNNs with 10 qubits, i.e., $Q=\{4,6,8,10\}$.
 This stepwise increase helps in understanding that how the increase in qubit count influences the optimization landscape, particularly in the context of BPs and their impact on trainability under noise and noise-free environments.

-\paragraph{Type of Observables} We used different observables for qubit measurement which are PauliZ, PauliX, PauliY and an arbitrary hermitian observable.
-The details of these observables are already presented in Section \ref{sec:background}, however, the specific arbitrary hermitian operator that we have used is a specialized observable, constructed as a Hermitian matrix $H$, tailored to the dimensions of the quantum system under investigation.
+\paragraph{Type of Observables} We used different observables for qubit measurement which are PauliZ, PauliX, PauliY and a customized hermitian observable.
+The details of these observables are already presented in Section \ref{sec:background}, however, hermitian operator that we have used is a specialized observable, constructed as a Hermitian matrix $H$, tailored to the dimensions of the quantum system under investigation.
 Typically, for a system of $n$ qubits, $H$ is represented by a $2^n \times 2^n$ matrix, initially populated with zeros in all its elements.
 A distinct modification is then introduced: the top-left element of $H$ denoted as $H_{0,0}$, is set to 1.
 This structure transforms $H$ into a high-dimensional analogue of the PauliZ matrix, extending its influence across the entire qubit ensemble.
-Mathematically, the Hermitian observable that we have used can be described as follows: This corresponds to the projector $\ket{0000} \bra{0000}$, which projects onto the state where all qubits are in the $\ket{0}$ state.
+Mathematically, the Hermitian observable that we have used can be described as follows:

+This corresponds to the projector $\ket{0000} \bra{0000}$, which projects onto the state where all qubits are in the $\ket{0}$ state.
 This completely aligns with the training goal (cost function) considered in this paper, which is to learn an Identity gate (1 minus the probability of all qubits being in $\ket{0}$ state), details of which are presented later in Section \ref{sec:exp_setup}.

 \paragraph{Type of Noise - Amplitude Damping} Although, there can be different types of noise in NISQ devices which can effect the overall performance of a quantum algorithm.
 We considered the most common type of noise called as amplitude damping to analyze its impact on the learning performance of QNNs under consideration.